JuliaDSP/DSP.jl/doc/filters.rst

     bandwidth ``bandwidth``.
 If ``fs`` is not specified, ``Wn`` is interpreted as a normalized frequency in half-cycles/sample.

+.. function:: iirEQ(response, Wn, gain[, Q, fs])

+    Design typical IIR equalizer biquad filters.
+Available response types are 'lowpass', 'highpass, 'bandpass', 'bandstop', 'peak', 'highshelf', 'lowshelf'.
+Optional parameter ``Q`` does not have any effect on shelving filter designs and causes a resonance on low/highpass filters.
+If ``fs`` is not specified, ``Wn`` is interpreted as a normalized frequency in half-cycles/sample.

 .. _response-types:

 Filter response types